50 State Buttons and Random Twitter/X Links Lead to User Falloff

 Reduced Navigation Time for Users by 25%

-Changing state buttons to regional buttons removed the back and forth of going back to find new state or territory information.
-Reducing initial button interaction from 50 to 4 introduction buttons made it easier for users to find what they're looking for quicker.
+Changing state buttons to regional buttons removed the tedious back and forth to find new state or territory information.
+Reducing initial button interaction from 50 state buttons to 5 regional buttons made it easier for visitors to find what they're looking for.

 The client doesn't need a designer to create a new state button for the states and US territories represented.
 They would be able to update internally.
 Reduce time and cost.